- The DSA Woodshed

 Approach

-Bitmask DP (Held-Karp algorithm).
+tsp: bitmask DP (Held-Karp algorithm).
 State is (visited_set, current_city).
-Use an integer bitmask to represent the set of visited cities. dp[mask][i] = minimum cost to visit the cities in mask, ending at city i.
+Use an integer bitmask to represent the set of visited cities. dp[mask][i] = minimum cost to visit the cities in mask, ending at city i. tsp_brute_force is the exponential itertools.permutations alternate used to sanity-check small cases.

 When to Use